Home boarding for cats and dogs

 Home boarding establishments are licensed as part of the Animal Boarding Establishment Act 1963.
 These establishments are usually where one or two animals are cared for in another person’s home as a family pet, and as part of a business.

-Before making an application read through the DEFRA guidance notes below as they provides general and specific licence conditions that are attached to the licence and information on how to meet each required standard.
+Before making an application you should read through the DEFRA guidance notes below.
+It provides general and specific licence conditions that are attached to the licence and information on how to meet each required standard.

 Animal boarding falls into 3 separate categories: